Every time I am asked about how to handle and transport chemicals I answer that it is all about being well-informed.

 The first thing is that this sector is regulated by specifics laws and norms which means that not respecting them could potentially get you in trouble with the legal authorities of your country.
 And as a business owner, this is probably the last thing you want to happen.

 The second element one has to take into consideration is that non-compliance with these norms and safety measures could reveal itself to be dangerous for your employees.

-I know that sometimes following all these rules can be tedious or may even seem useless, but if you do not do it because of the potential legal repercussions, at least do it for your personnel because their lives may literally depend on the way the chemicals products inside your facility or company are handled.
+I know that sometimes following all these rules can be tedious or may even seem useless, but if you do not do it because of the potential legal repercussions, at least do it for your personnel because their lives may literally depend on the way the chemical products inside your facility or company are handled.

 When it comes to advising people, the majority of the time I follow a simple 5-step guideline to establish the main challenges related to the storage and handling of chemical products.
 Indeed, it is a complicated matter so I might as well try to make it the easiest possible.

 For instance, let us start with a simple solution.
 One way out is to rent temporary frac tanks for safe storage of chemicals and hazardous liquids.

 Also, most people aren´t actual professionals in this sector, hence the reason why they only need general information, rather than a scientific-fact-filled lecture.
 My main goal is usually to raise awareness about the most important elements one has to keep in mind when storing or handling chemicals products.